jkuzn001/rshell/README.md

 Tree Representation For Precedence
 ------------
 We decided to expand the Turtle shell by implementing the Precedence Operator.
 To accomplish this, we decided to encapsulate the tree representation algorithm into a **Base *grabTree(char *cstr)** which will pass in a cstring and return a Base tree representation.
 From there we can parse the User's input to determine whether a string is between a precedence operator.
 To accomplish this, we were inspired by the post-fix calucator algorithm thus we constructed our own version of a stack familiar algorithm.
 Lastly, pushed all returned Base tree representation into a **queue<Base *> treeBranches**.
-A picture representation is shown below with the example, <br /> "(echo A && echo B) && (echo C && echo D)".
+A picture representation is shown below with the example:  "(echo A && echo B) && (echo C && echo D)".

 ![Alt text](/pictures/PrecedenceParsing.png?raw=true "Optional Title")